-Definition Very common, chronic, highly heritable inflammatory disease of the sebaceous follicles almost always appearing in puberty.
+Definition Very common, chronic, inflammatory disease of the sebaceous follicles almost always appearing in the pre and pubertal age.
 30% of patients are adults.
 Epidemiology One can distinguish between physiological acne (60%) as a mild variant from clinical acne (40%) that needs medical care.
-It starts at the age of 8-9 years at beginning of adrenarche, continuing into puberty and decreases in clinical activity by 20 years.
+It starts at the age of 8-9 years at beginning of releasing growth factors and other puberty associated hormonal factors continuing into late adolescents time and decreases in clinical activity by around 20 years of age.
 Highest prevalence in 14-18 years old adolescents with a prevalence of up to 94%.
-It may also occur in newborn, infants and children and adults up to the 5th life decade as well.
+Specific forms may also occur in newborn, infants and children and adults up to the 5th life decade as well.
 Aetiology & Pathogenesis Acne has a complex aetio-pathogenesis.
 A specific gene mutation directly linked to acne does not exist, however, there is a tendency for more severe courses of acne in families having such history.
 In homozygotic twins the clinical course shows > 80% homology.
-Genes that have established roles in controlling the development, morphology and activity of hair follicles are WNT10A, LGR6, TP63 and LAMC2. - The 4 main pathogenetic factors are: seborrhoea as a result of increased proliferation and modification of sebocyte differentiation caused by androgens and insulin growth factor followed by an increased production of sebum. - Proliferation of follicular keratinocytes (response to androgen and growth signals) resulting in retention hyperkeratosis with keratin- and integrin-pattern disturbance. - Low oxygen saturation and sebum components in the infra-infundibulum ideal for proliferation of Propionibacterium acnes (P. acnes).
-Specific P. acnes strains drive the inflammation.
+Genes that have established roles in controlling the development, morphology and activity of hair follicles are WNT10A, LGR6, TP63 and LAMC2. • The 4 main pathogenetic factors are: seborrhoea as a result of increased proliferation and modification of sebocyte differentiation caused by androgens and insulin growth factor followed by an increased production of sebum. - Proliferation of follicular keratinocytes (response to androgen and growth signals) resulting in follicular retention hyperkeratosis with keratin- and integrin-pattern disturbance. - Low oxygen saturation and sebum components in the infra-infundibulum ideal for proliferation of Cutibacterium acnes (C. acnes).
+Specific C. acnes strains drive the inflammation.
 Increased expression of TLR-2 and 4 and other danger signals are upregulated.
-IL-1α and P. acnes mediators are involved. - Inflammation driven by IL-1α and P. acnes mediators.
+IL-1α and C. acnes mediators are involved. - Inflammation driven by IL-1α and C. acnes mediators.
 The innate immune system reacts strongly.
 CD4 and CD17 T cells accumulate and invade the follicular wall.
 Neutrophils do not play a primary role.
 Later macrophages come into the surrounding perifollicular area and micro-scarring takes place.
-Furthermore, nutritional factors can play a role: increased carbohydrate load with stimulation of IGF-receptor-1 and stimulation of androgens via nuclear factors (FoxO1).
+Furthermore, nutritional factors can play a role: increased carbohydrate load with stimulation of IGFreceptor-1 and stimulation of androgens via nuclear factors (FoxO1).
 Endogenous cannabinoids and corticotropin-releasing hormone are also involved (stress reactions).
-Signs & Symptoms Precursor lesion is a microcomedo, which is invisible.
+Signs & Symptoms Precursor lesion is a microcomedo, which is invisible for the naked eye.
 Primary lesions are: closed comedones (whiteheads), open comedones (blackheads), papules, pustules, nodules <1cm, nodes >1cm.
-Secondary lesions are: macules, abscesses, fistules, hemorrhagic crusts, atrophic and hypertrophic scars and keloids.
-There is often a marked emotional reaction reaching up to an increased risk for suicidal intention.
-Social phobia is very common.
+Secondary lesions are: macules, abscesses, fistules, hemorrhagic crusts, atrophic and hypertrophic scars and keloids.There is often a marked emotional reaction reaching up to an increased risk for suicidal intention.
+Social phobias are very common.
 Localisation Face, chest, upper back.